jtmarks6/Card_Matching/README.md

 ﻿# Resume_Code
-Coding examples in python and c
+Coding examples in Python and C

 ## Project 1
 ### Memory Card Matching Game in Python